The Dream Makers

 An original production by the Akhtamar quartet,

 The aim of this project is to create links between two artistic and cultural domains that seem to be opposed to each other: classical music and freestyle dance.
-Through performances and a reportage, the Freestyle Classics concept breaks artistic codes, advocates diversity and exchange between artists and proves that by joining forces, we can create new sensations and emotions.
+Through performances, the Freestyle Classics concept breaks artistic codes, advocates diversity and exchange between artists and proves that by joining forces, we can create new sensations and emotions.

 This exchange between freestyle culture, a street art par excellence, and classical music, too often accessible for a privileged audience, allows us to gather around the same event a very varied public.
 Through this link, the artists wish to bring classical music to the streets and bring urban culture to the classical stages.Download our presentation file